 This recommendation considers the criteria in a different order from that laid out in the National Gas Access Code.
 Conceptually, the Council considers it logical to begin with criterion (b), as it focuses on the issue of the service to which access is sought and the pipeline providing that service and asks whether that pipeline exhibits natural monopoly characteristics.
 Criterion (a) is wider in scope as it requires consideration of industry structure, the related but distinct markets dependent on the service and whether the service provider is able to exercise market power in those related markets because the provision of the service has natural monopoly characteristics.
-This approach is consistent with the approach adopted by the Tribunal in the Eastern Gas Pipeline decision.
+This approach is consistent with the approach adopted by the Tribunal in the Duke EGP decision.

-The process adopted by the Council for considering the criteria can be broadly summarised as follows:
+The process adopted by the Council for considering the criteria, in respect of both the SWS and Temora networks, can be broadly summarised as follows:

-- define the service provided by means of the City Gate to Berrimah Pipeline, delineate the physical assets that comprise it and identify the "provider" of the "service"; - examine whether it is economic to develop another pipeline to provide the service.
-Coverage is confined to facilities exhibiting natural monopoly characteristics that is, where for a likely range of reasonably foreseeable demand for the service, it would be cheaper for the City Gate to Berrimah Pipeline to provide those services rather than two or more pipelines.
-Such an assessment is relevant to whether criterion (b) is met; - if development of another pipeline to provide the service would be uneconomical, for the purposes of criterion (a) assess whether coverage of the service will improve the conditions or environment for competition in a dependent market.
+- define the service provided by means of the SWS network and the Temora network, delineate the physical assets that comprise it and identify the "provider" of the "service"; - examine whether it is economic to develop another pipeline to provide the service.
+Coverage is confined to facilities exhibiting natural monopoly characteristics that is, where for a likely range of reasonably foreseeable demand for the service, it would be cheaper for the SWS network to provide those services rather than two or more pipelines.
+Similarly whether for a likely range of reasonably foreseeable demand for the service, it would be cheaper for the Temora network to provide those services rather than two or more pipelines Such an assessment is relevant to whether criterion (b) is met; - if development of another pipeline to provide the service would be uneconomical, for the purposes of criterion (a) assess whether coverage of the service will improve the conditions or environment for competition in a dependent market.
 Whether the conditions for competition will be enhanced depends critically on whether the natural monopoly characteristics associated with the provision of the service confer substantial market power on the service provider that can be exercised to adversely affect competition in a dependent market(s).
 As part of this evaluation, dependent markets will need to be identified, as will factors affecting the ability and incentive to exercise market power to adversely affect competition in a dependent market(s).
-Such an assessment is relevant to whether criterion (a) is met;

-- assess whether access to the service can be provided safely.
+Such an assessment is relevant to whether criterion (a) is met; - assess whether access to the service can be provided safely.
 This is relevant to criterion (c); and - determine whether access would not be contrary to the public interest.
 This is relevant to criterion (d).
-This criterion comes into play if the other criteria are satisfied and enables account to be taken of other factors not raised under the other three criteria, e.g., regulatory costs involved in providing access.
+This criterion comes into play if the other criteria are satisfied and enables account to be taken of other factors not raised under the other three criteria, e.g. regulatory costs involved in providing access.